schmmd/www.schmitztech.com/_posts/food/2020-08-05-fishnchips.md

 ## I don't need them again

 * Chinooks, Seattle.
-They havea fish window, but the fish and chips were thorougly disappointing.
+They have a fish window, but the fish and chips were disappointing.